sgprakas/sgprakas/README.md

 I’ve always had a love for **learning**.
 Whether it's experimenting with the latest JavaScript frameworks or architecting server-side applications, I enjoy building projects that test my skills and allow me to create something meaningful.
 This drive has helped me become proficient in both **front-end** and **back-end** development, delivering full-featured applications from concept to completion.

-### 🚀 DevOps Enthusiast

-In addition to my full-stack expertise, I have a keen interest in **DevOps**.
-I believe that understanding how applications are deployed, monitored, and scaled is just as important as developing them.
-My current focus is on mastering DevOps tools and methodologies, particularly in **containerization**, **CI/CD pipelines**, and **infrastructure as code**.

 ### 🛠️ Hobbies: Building Projects

 When I’m not working, you’ll likely find me tinkering with **side projects**.
 Whether it’s a small app or an automation tool, building things from scratch is my way of keeping my skills sharp and exploring new ideas.
 These projects fuel my creativity and provide a sandbox where I can experiment with the latest technologies.